vladimirjk/ha-ezviz-hcnetsdk/ezviz_hcnetsdk/DOCS.md

 # EZVIZ HCNetSDK Bridge

-This app exposes bounded and continuous PTZ commands, camera-stored presets, cruises, recorded PTZ tracks, local motion/tamper alarms, and state snapshots over a small local HTTP API.
+This app exposes verified bounded PTZ, local motion/tamper alarms, and state snapshots over a small local HTTP API.
+It also contains firmware-dependent extended PTZ APIs for testing compatible cameras.
 It downloads Hikvision's official Linux x86-64 HCNetSDK during the image build and does not store camera credentials in the repository.

 ## Installation